 - Paul Salahuddin Armstrong, Managing Director, Association of British Muslims, UK

-- Mirza Dinnayi, Aurora Prize Laureate, Yazidi Genocide Expert, Germany
+- Mirza Dinnayi, Aurora Prize Laureate, Yazidi Genocide Expert, Iraq-Germany

 - Dr Hamid Alkifaey, Writer, Journalist activist and commentator, Iraq-UK